stratusadv/dandy/docs/guides/start_here.md

 We highly recommend using [Pyright](https://microsoft.github.io/pyright/#/){:target="_blank"} during development with Dandy.
 Pyright is a great tool to help ensure that you are following the best practices for python development when using Dandy.

-## Before You go Any Further

-Make sure you have completely gone through the [Getting Started](../index.md) section of the documentation before continuing further into the guides.

-!!! warning

-    All the concepts in our getting started section are must be understood before you start using Dandy.